dev-zero/aiida-graphql/README.md

 Strawberry-based GraphQL Server for AiiDA

-Why when there is already the REST API?
+Why GraphQL when there is already the REST API?
 See https://www.howtographql.com/basics/1-graphql-is-the-better-rest/ ... a lot of possible optimizations and fits the graph-based structure of the AiiDA DB a lot better than a REST API.

 ## Requirements